 There is a large 3m long hatch on the deck where you can look down to the deck/hull below and penetrate here if wanted.
 Be aware that once you have entered this opening penetration towards to the central area is dark, via a guide rope and suffers low visibility.

 King Crusier Wreck

-The King Cruiser wreck is an easily accessible divesite with depths ranging from 27 to 12 meters although penetrating the wreck has become slightly risky as sections of the wreck started to collapse.
+The King Cruiser wreck is an easily accessible divesite with depths ranging from 12 to 32 meters.
+Although penetrating the wreck has become slightly risky as sections of the wreck started to collapse.

-Over the years the wreck attracted lots of marine life like schools of jacks and many scorpion and lionfish.
+Over the years the wreck attracted lots of marine life like schools of jacks fish and many scorpion and lionfish.
 From the wreck it is only two to three minutes to two other great divesites; Anemone reef (that the ferry hit) and Hin usang (or sharkpoint) so most divers choose to do three dives on this trip, Both offering incredible and diverse marine life.